Chair no. 17 - Horace Engdahl

 Author and literary historian.

-Inducted: 1997.
+Elected: 1997.

-In the year 1997 Horace Engdahl was elected to the Swedish Academy as successor to the writer Johannes Edfelt and during the years 1999 to 2009 he took on the role as permanent secretary.
-Concurrently he was a board member of the Swedish Royal Opera and adjunct professor at Århus University.
+In 1997, Horace Engdahl was elected to the Swedish Academy as successor to the author Johannes Edfelt and, from 1999 to 2009, he held the position of Permanent Secretary of the Academy.
+He has previously also been a member of the board of the Royal Swedish Opera and an adjunct professor of Nordic literature at Aarhus University.